 - 35mm focal length equivalent: 75mm

-For the price I believe that the Sony 50mm offers quite a lot of value and is a suitable lens if you’ll be taking a lot of portraits, head shots and anything else up close.
+For the price the Sony 50mm offers a lot of value and it’s a great lens if you’ll be taking portraits, head shots and anything else up close.

-When I was using it I never noticed any distortion near the corners of the image, like the kit lens the a6000 comes with, and I found that it excelled in low-light situations.
+When I was using it I never noticed any distortion near the corners of the image, like the kit lens the a6000 comes with.
+I found that the Sony 50mm excelled in low-light situations.

-For portraits, low light scenarios aren’t really something that you usually have to worry about but if you’re outdoors and shooting in the field it’s a good feature to be able to take advantage of.
+For portraits, low light scenarios aren’t really something that you have to worry about.
 The maximum aperture is f/1.8 so you can see why it’s able to handle those low-light situations.

-The only drawback I had using the Sony 50mm is that sometimes the auto-focus would switch the object it was focusing on and I had to wait a moment for it to correct itself.
+The only drawback with the Sony 50mm is when the auto-focus would switch the object it was focusing on.
+You’ll have to wait a moment for it to correct itself.